There’s two main types of air pollution – indoor air pollution, and outdoor air pollution.

 Pollution Trends

-In Australia, since the early 1990s, even the highest levels of nitrogen dioxide reached in most Australian towns and cities are thought to be acceptable for humans (Environment.gov.au)
+In Australia, since the early 1990s [nitrogen dioxide has been at levels thought to] be acceptable for humans (Environment.gov.au)

 Effects